Turning Stone

 Heavy luggage

-A two-to-three-night resort stay doesn't require a full travel bag; keep it light and practical.
+A two-to-three-night resort stay doesn't require a full travel bag; Keep it light and practical.

 Formal wear

-Nothing at the resort or casino requires formal dress; smart casual covers every scenario.
+Nothing at the resort or casino requires formal dress; Smart casual covers every scenario.

 Sea-level expectations about course difficulty

-Turning Stone's courses are stronger than their modest reputation suggests; come ready to play real golf.
+Turning Stone's courses are stronger than their modest reputation suggests; Come ready to play real golf.

 Sample itinerary